 I have found myself studio-homeless this year.
-With no other space to work in, I have started painting right in my apartment.
-It certainly is nice not to have to go somewhere to work; it does make me wonder about living and painting in the same space.
+With no space outside my home to work in, I have started painting right in my apartment.
+While I will admit that it is nice not having to drive somewhere, it has made me think twice about the materials that I’m am using in my shared living/painting space.
 I don’t like the idea of my bedroom and my turpentine jar being too close to each other!
-Because of that, I have been experimenting with water-based media.
+Because of that, I have been experimenting with water-based media, namely acrylics.

 Since the slow drying time of oil paint wasn’t something that I was able to replicate with acrylics, gouache, or watercolors, I have come to realize, the question isn’t how to get other materials to behave like oil paint, but how to take advantage of the working properties of the medium that I am using.
-In this case, how should I approach my paintings when I am working with acrylics?
+In this case, how might I approach my paintings when I am working with acrylics?

 Put down the blending brush

-When I was in art school, I read about working with edges and rendering form.
-The author pointed out that there are two ways to soften an edge — physically or optically.
+When I was in art school, I was taught a lot about working with edges and rendering form.
+The story goes that there are two ways to soften an edge — physically or optically.

 How to soften an edge

-Since acrylic paint dries so quickly, I’ve found that you have a very short window of time in which to blend your colors once they are up on the canvas, the clock starts ticking.
+Since acrylic paint dries so quickly, I’ve found that you have a very short window of time in which to physically blend your colors.
+Once they are up on the canvas, the clock starts ticking.
 The paint on your canvas and palette is drying.
 By embracing layering and mixing intermediary colors, I have started to love the fact that acrylics dry so fast.
-I could go back in and add new strokes of color to adjust and modify my form in a way that would be tough if that paint was still wet.
+I can go back in and add new strokes of color to adjust and modify my form in a way that would be tough if not impossible if that paint was still wet.

-By learning to embrace what makes each material unique and letting go of the idea that I am missing out, I’m starting to love the possibilities of working with water-based media and I am loving my fast-drying acrylics!
+By learning to celebrate what makes each material unique and letting go of the idea that I am missing out, I’m starting to love the possibilities of working with water-based media and I am loving my fast-drying acrylics!